codenvibes/CS/README.md

 <br>
 </div>

-# 🧩 CTFS COMPLETED
+## 🚩 CTFS COMPLETED

 A list of Capture The Flag (CTF) challenges I’ve worked on.
-Each challenge includes a brief summary and a link to the full write-up (if available in the `13 CTFS/` folder).
+Each challenge includes a brief summary and a link to the full write-up in the `13 CTFS/` folder).

 | Platform       | Challenge Name           | Category        | Status    | Write-Up |
 |----------------|---------------------------|------------------|-----------|----------|